SmartMeshFoundation/Spectrum/README.md

 that tell the block number and miner's account that generate that block.

-## Get your own miner account
+## Get your own miner id

-    every node has it's own miner account, you can run getMiner() function to get that account:
+    every node has it's own miner id, you can run getMiner() function to get that id:

     > tribe.getMiner()